chrispiciullo/commando-provider-mysql/README.md

 # MySQL/MariaDB Provider for Discord.js-Commando
 Uses a MySQL or MariaDB (recommended) database to store guild settings.
 It requires the `mysql2` npm package.

 This works with discord.js v12 but should be backwards compatible.
-That remains untested as I have no interest to support older versions.
+That remains untested as I have no interest in supporting older versions.
 Feel free to fork it and do what you will!

 **This is completely unsupported.** It works for me, it may not work for you.
 I'm unable to provide support for this provider.